Research project | Alexinomia: When it’s impossible to say Names

-Some people cannot address others by their name.
-Greeting a friend with “Hello Lukas.” or calling out “Stefanie!” to attract attention does not work.
-Affected people report anxiety and physical and emotional reactions when trying to say names.
-These symptoms lead to avoidance behaviours typical of phobias and other fears.
-Some sufferers have not addressed certain or even any people in their environment by their name for many years.
-These difficulties seem to increase the closer the relationship is, which suggests the influence of learned attachment patterns.
+Some people can’t address others by name.
+Greeting a friend with “Hello Lukas” or calling out “Stefanie!” to draw attention to yourself doesn’t work.
+Those affected report anxiety and physical and emotional reactions when trying to say names.
+These symptoms lead to avoidance behaviour, which is typical of phobias and other fears.
+For many years, some sufferers have not addressed certain or even all people around them by name.
+These difficulties seem to increase the closer the relationship is, which suggests the influence of learnt attachment patterns.

-We call this still largely undocumented phenomenon alexinomia.
-Alexinomia means “no words for names”.
-Our research aims to describe and better understand alexinomia:
+We call this still largely undocumented phenomenon alexinomy.
+Alexinomy means “no words for names”.
+Our research aims to describe and better understand alexinomy:

-- What is the subjective experience, who is affected by it, why has it not been known so far?
+- What is the subjective experience, who is affected by it, why has it not been known before?

-- What are the effects of alexinomy on the people affected and their environment?
+- What impact does alexinomia have on the people affected and their environment?

-- How many people are affected, how can alexinomia be diagnosed, what are the neural bases?
+- How many people are affected, how can alexinomia be diagnosed, what are the neuronal foundations?

 Project team